gaultier/blog/speed_up_your_ci.md

 ## Miscellenaous tricks

 - Use `sed` to quickly edit big files in place.
-E.g.: you want to insert a line at the top of a Javascript file to skip linter warnings.
+E.g.: you want to insert a line at the top of a JavaScript file to skip linter warnings.
 Instead of doing:
     ```shell
     $ printf '/* eslint-disable */\n\n' | cat - foo.js > foo_tmp && mv foo_tmp foo.js
     ```